Pan-Canadian-Genome-Library/pcgl-authz/docs/service-verification.md

 When making the request, the calling service includes this token as an `X-Service-Token` in the header.

+These tokens have a long expiry (approx one month).

 ## Receiving service:

 When receiving a request where service-to-service flow has been implemented, the receiving service verifies the token using GET `/service/{service_id}/verify` where the service_id is that of the calling service and including the token as an `X-Service-Token` in the header.
 The auth service returns `true` or `false` depending if the token matches the stored token for that service_id.